 About

-This research group studies the role of the immune system in respiratory health and disease, specifically focusing in alveolar regeneration after an acute or chronic injury.
-Of particular interest are the function, supply and production of leukocytes into the lung after disease, and the signals that regulate their mobilization after a damage such as an infection, an acute damage or fibrosis.
+This research group studies the role of the immune system in respiratory health and disease, specifically focusing on alveolar regeneration after an acute or chronic injury.
+Of particular interest are the function, supply, and production of leukocytes in the lung after disease and the signals that regulate their mobilization after damage such as infection, acute damage or fibrosis.

-The group uses interdisciplinary approaches to study the crosstalk between leukocytes and lung resident cells such as alveolar type II cells, resident alveolar and interstitial macrophages and fibroblasts.
-Its researchers use disease mouse models to mechanistically dissect innate and adaptive immune cell functions in fibrosis and inflammation as we believe that immune cells are the critical determinant of the correct tissue regeneration or the impaired reparation.
+The group uses interdisciplinary approaches to study the crosstalk between leukocytes and lung resident cells, such as alveolar type II cells, resident alveolar and interstitial macrophages, and fibroblasts.
+Its researchers use disease mouse models to mechanistically dissect innate and adaptive immune cell functions in fibrosis and inflammation, as we believe that immune cells are the critical determinant of correct tissue regeneration or impaired reparation.

-In more detail, this team seeks to understand how molecular & cellular signaling through cannabinoid receptors and their lipidic ligands – endogenous cannabinoids – affect fibrosis progress.
+This team further seeks to understand how molecular and cellular signaling through cannabinoid receptors and their lipidic ligands-endogenous cannabinoids-affects fibrosis progress.

-Their work has been funded by the Carlos III Health Institute (ISCIII), the Agency for Management of University and Research Grants of Generalitat de Catalunya (AGAUR) and the Catalan Society of Pneumology (SOCAP).
+Their work has been funded by Instituto de Salud Carlos III (ISCIII), the Agency for Management of University and Research Grants of Generalitat de Catalunya (AGAUR) and the Catalan Society of Pneumology (SOCAP).

 Lung Immunity Translational Research Group